Cyberwarfare and Iran: May 2025

-In May 30 Meta reported Iranian regime influence operation network taken out.
+In 30 May Meta reported Iranian regime influence operation network taken out.

 Iranian man Sina Qolinejas pleaded guilty to helping ransomware attack on City of Baltimore.

 June 2025

 ESET reported they have had tracked a malware attack against Iraqi and Iraqi Kurdistan government targets attributed to oilrig subcluster.

+March 2026

+In March 2026, an Iran-linked hacking group known as Handala claimed responsibility for breaching the personal email account of FBI Director Kash Patel and publishing the emails and personal data online.

+June 2026

+Since 13 June four 4 Iranian govt major banks Tejarat, Saderat, Tosee Saderat, Meli were hacked and locked.

+Handala affiliates attacked Bakersfield, California water system.

+Albanian Prime Minister reported several cyberattacks against coastal development backed by Kushner.

+Blackshadow targeted middle east infrastructure with cyber sabotage.

+Iranian regime attempted to job recruit for espionage from oil companies and aviation companies.

+July 2026

+A preliminary report recorded the potential responsibility of Iranian hackers for a cyberattack on many municipal water systems in Minnesota in July 2026.

+August 2026

+In August 2026, the U.S. Department of Justice announced new and updated charges against 17 individuals for conducting hacks and data theft for the Islamic Revolutionary Guard Corps and other Iranian government and academic clients against U.S. universities, companies, and government agencies.
+The DOJ alleged that the individuals worked with the Mabna Institute during hacking campaigns.

+A small British power plant was shut down by Iranian hackers for days.

 Command and control

 Iranian armed forces install malware apps for espionage on Android phones.
-They could steal victims identity according to Microsoft.
+According to Microsoft, they could steal victims identity.

+Alog

+Iranian regime IRGC in 2026 September 12 announced Alog to track and monitor social media network of those Non-Iranians and foreigners and people abroad that actively oppose Islamic Republic regime and confiscate their belongings, property and start muting their legal rights.

+AI Identity theft

+On 28th August 2026 Axios reported Iranian regime psyops affiliated hackers used AI to impersonate Americans on Meta disinformation campaign.
+Dept of State offered 10$ million bounty for information leading to indictment of hackers Fateme Sadiqi and Mohamed Shirinkar.

+Arrests

+On 1 August 2026, the FBI arrested Amir "Kinglet" Barati, an Iranian-Turkish black hat hacker allegedly affiliated with the Iranian government, in Montenegro during his vacation there.

 Suspended Iranian accounts

-On May 5, 2020, Reuters reported, quoting a monthly Facebook report, that Iranian state-run media had targeted hundreds of fake social media accounts to covertly spread pro-Iranian messaging, online since at least 2011, for secretly broadcasting online promotional messages in favor of Iran in order targeting voters in countries including Britain and the United States.
+On 5 May 2020, Reuters reported, quoting a monthly Facebook report, that Iranian state-run media had targeted hundreds of fake social media accounts to covertly spread pro-Iranian messaging, online since at least 2011, for secretly broadcasting online promotional messages in favor of Iran in order targeting voters in countries including Britain and the United States.
 Accounts were suspended for coordinated inauthentic behavior, which removed eight networks in recent weeks, including one with links to the Islamic Republic of Iran Broadcasting.